purrre/WRLD-ext-media-player/README.md

 WRLD 2 is a simple Discord bot that allows users to play media from JuiceWRLDAPI directly in Discord voice channels.

-It was created as an extension of [WRLD](https://github.com/purrre/WRLD-bot) for use in the JUICEWRLDAPI Discord server.
-To avoid maintenance, resources, and potential Discord issues, it was created as its own standalone bot.
+It was created as an extension of [WRLD](https://github.com/purrre/WRLD-bot) for use in the JuiceWRLDAPI Discord server.
+To avoid ongoing maintenance, resources, and potential Discord issues, it was created as its own standalone bot.
 The project is open source, so anyone can self-host and use it in their own server.
 Note that streaming this content to Discord is against their ToS.

-Its definitely not the prettiest or most efficient code and you're welcome to edit and PR, however this was created as a fun project for me, for people to use in JUICEWRLDAPI.
+Its definitely not the prettiest or most efficient code and you're welcome to edit and PR, however this was created as a quick, fun project, for people to use in JuiceWRLDAPI.
 I do not plan to do much going forward with it..

-If you'd like to use the public instance instead of hosting it yourself, its available in the JUICEWRLDAPI Discord server:
+If you'd like to use the public instance instead of hosting it yourself, its available in the JuiceWRLDAPI Discord server:
 https://discord.gg/jwa